 Alternative 2.
-For the federal shrimp fishery, aggregate OY = 85,761,596 lb of tails which is aggregate MSY reduced for certain biological, social, and economic factors.
+For the federal shrimp fishery, aggregate OY = 85,761,596 lbs of tails which is aggregate MSY reduced for certain ecological, social, and economic factors.
 AP Preferred

-The OY is the amount of fish that will provide the greatest overall benefit to the nation with respect to food production and recreational opportunities and is prescribed on the basis of MSY as it may be reduced by any relevant social, economic, or ecological factor.
+The OY is the amount of a managed species that will provide the greatest overall benefit to the nation with respect to food production and recreational opportunities and is prescribed on the basis of MSY as it may be reduced by any relevant social, economic, or ecological factor.
 The NS 1 guidelines for the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) state that OY cannot exceed, but may be equal to, MSY target levels.
 The guidelines continue to note that the Councils should adopt a precautionary approach and set OY levels safely below limit reference points so they are "explicitly" risk averse.

-Other Gulf FMPs have set OY in terms of a percentage of MSY or fishing mortality at MSY $(F{MSY})$ (e.g., king mackerel OY is 85% $F{MSY}$ ).
-The current definition of OY for the individual shrimp stocks is OY is equal to MSY.
+Other Gulf FMPs have set OY in terms of a percentage of MSY or fishing mortality at MSY (F{MSY}) (e.g., king mackerel OY is 85% F{MSY}).
+The current definition of OY for the individual shrimp stocks is OY equals MSY.
 Aggregate OY would be achieved by determining what the appropriate value would be for all stocks combined, not individual species.

 Action 1 would determine the aggregate MSY for the federal shrimp fishery based on the SEWG methodology.
-A working group was convened in March 2016 to determine the appropriate aggregate OY for the shrimp fishery.
-The working group determined that there were four important factors to consider when establishing aggregate OY: high landings, high catch per unit effort (CPUE), effort levels below the sea turtle bycatch threshold, and effort levels below the juvenile red snapper bycatch threshold.
-The working group concluded that the effort and associated predicted landings balanced all of these criteria in 2009 relative to other years.
+The Aggregate MSY-OY working group was convened in March 2016 to determine the appropriate aggregate OY for the shrimp fishery.
+The Aggregate MSY-OY working group determined that there were four important factors to consider when establishing aggregate OY: landings, catch per unit effort (CPUE), sea turtle bycatch threshold, and juvenile red snapper bycatch.
+The Aggregate MSY-OY working group concluded that the effort and associated predicted landings in 2009 balanced all of these criteria relative to observed levels in other years.
 It should be noted that the juvenile red snapper bycatch threshold only pertains to effort exerted in the juvenile red snapper bycatch area (statistical zones 10-21, 10-30 fathoms; Figure 2.2.1) established in Shrimp Amendment 14, and the sea turtle bycatch effort threshold applies to all Gulf waters (i.e., inshore and offshore combined).
-Based on the definition of OY in the NS1 guidelines and the status of the shrimp fishery, the working group determined that an aggregate OY equal to the aggregate MSY is not appropriate.
+Based on the definition of OY in the NS1 guidelines and the economics of the shrimp fishery, the Aggregate MSY-OY working group determined that an aggregate OY equal to the aggregate MSY is not appropriate.